GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/pivotaltracker.rst

     story you wish to exlcude and copy the id next to 'ID' in the story. *Do not include the #*

-.. describe:: pivotaltracker.exclude_tags
+.. describe:: exclude_tags

     If set, pull all stories except for stories with those tags listed.

-.. describe:: pivotaltracker.import_blockers
+.. describe:: import_blockers

     A boolean that indicates whether to include blockers when listed in a story.

-.. describe:: pivotaltracker.blocker_template
+.. describe:: blocker_template

    Template used to convert Pivotal Trcker story blockers to a template defined before being pushed to UDA.